bytebase/bytebase.com-old/content/blog/introducing-single-sign-on-in-bytebase.md

 ## What’s Single Sign-On?

-Single Sign-On (SSO) is a user authentication service that allows users to access multiple applications or services with one set of login credentials.
+Single Sign-On (SSO) is a user authentication service allowing users to access multiple applications or services with one login credential.
 There are several benefits to supporting SSO:

 * Enhanced security: SSO can improve security by reducing the likelihood of users reusing the same password across multiple applications or services, minimizing the risk of data breaches and unauthorized access.
 * Improved user experience: SSO enables users to authenticate just once and then smoothly access all authorized services without re-entering their login credentials.